thomas7c7/summer-chores/README.md

 # summer-chores

-This project demonstrates the use of **JavaScript callbacks** to perform asynchronous tasks in a strict sequence.
+This project demonstrates **asynchronous JavaScript** using both **callback functions** and **Promises**.
 It simulates a person completing summer chores every Saturday, with a chance of falling asleep as they become tired.

-The project is designed to practice callback functions and understand callback chaining.
+The purpose of this assignment is to practice callback chaining, promise chaining, and proper project documentation.